 The official class of amphibians is Amphibia.
-To have the classification of an amphibian, an animal must be a vertebrate, require water to survive, be cold-blooded, and spend time both on land and in water.
+Amphibians are vertebrates that require water to survive, are cold-blooded, and spend time both on land and in water.
 Though other animals only live on land or in the water, amphibians have the unique ability to thrive equally in both.
 Amphibians cover over 6,000 different species across the globe, but about 90% are frogs.

 The 7 Amphibian Characteristics – Listed

 Amphibians, like any animal group, have unique traits that are unique to their classification.
 If you aren’t sure if the animal is an amphibian, check out this list.